Archive Service

 ctm archive search::get [limit] [-s <search query>]

-Limit refers to the maximum number of jobs returned.
-The default is 500 jobs.
-Valid values for this limit depend on the ArchiveSearchRequestJobsLimit EM system parameter, as described in Control-M Workload Archiving parameters.
+Determines the maximum number of jobs returned.
+Valid values for this limit depend on the ArchiveSearchRequestJobsLimit system parameter, as described in Control-M Workload Archiving parameters.

-The following fields are available for use in the search query:
+The following table shows the fields for the search query:

 Field